 The best way to continue is to first clean your domain or maybe consider starting from the beginning with a new domain.

-Competition for the keywords you want to rank in Google – There is strong competition especially for the most popular keywords, so you should be selective of the keywords you want to rank for.
+There is strong competition especially for the most popular keywords, so you should be selective of the keywords you want to rank for.

 If you try to go after popular keywords believing that this way you will get more traffic, chances are you are not going to achieve much, unless you have a very strong and trusted website.